Household Composting FAQs

 Will it smell?

-No. The system uses bokashi fermentation, which:
+The system uses bokashi fermentation, which:

 -

-Prevents rotting
+prevents rotting

 -

-Stops smells
+suppresses smells

 -

-Keeps flies and maggots away
+keeps flies and maggots away

 This is one of the main reasons members switch from council food waste bins.